Olical/dotfiles/README.md

 Here's my current list of tooling and quick descriptions of their jobs.
 It doesn't include everything I depend on, but it's certainly the majority. `packages.txt` contains a more complete list of the packages I depend upon, such as [compton][], my window compositor.

  * `bin`     Simple scripts that are placed in my path.
  * `dunst`   Lightweight notifications.
  * `git`     Kind of obvious.
 Awesome version control.
  * `gtk`     Theme and font configuration for GTK applications.
  * `i3`      My tiling window manager of choice.
- * `leiningen`      Clojure build system.
- * `ranger`         Lightweight file manager with Vim bindings.
  * `tmux`    Terminal multiplexer, main part of my workflow.
  * `vim`     The best text editor. *Highly* customised.
- * `xfce4-terminal` A lightweight terminal from XFCE.
  * `termite` Simple, modal and configurable terminal.
 Replacing my xfce4-terminal usage.
  * `zsh`     My shell of choice, depends upon oh-my-zsh.
+ * `x`       The X windowing system.
+I bootstrap autorandr and i3 in there.

-You can install everything listed in my `packages.txt` with `yaourt -S --needed --no-confirm $(packages.txt)`.
+You can install everything listed in my `packages.txt` with `yaourt -S --needed --no-confirm $(cat packages.txt)`.
 The `--no-confirm` is optional, but it makes the AUR stuff far quicker, there's a lot of questions otherwise.

 ## Author